-“Not all investments are created equally,” said Dickerson, who recommended a well-diversified portfolio built of mutual funds or exchange-traded funds (ETFs).
-“While individual stocks can be sexy and attractive, they can also be highly risky and difficult to know when to buy and sell.”
+"Not all investments are created equally," said Dickerson, who recommends a well-diversified portfolio built of mutual funds or exchange-traded funds.
+"While individual stocks can be sexy and attractive, they can also be highly risky and difficult to know when to buy and sell."

 The fewer the number of securities held, the greater the assumed risk.
 Some academics suggest you can mitigate risk by buying at least 15 individual stocks.
 Others say it takes more than 100.

 A mutual fund or ETF will not eliminate investment risk, but the diversification provided from a broader portfolio can decrease potential losses over time.
-Fewer losses means you will have less need to play catch-up, and you will be on a faster path to an outsized investment portfolio.
+Having fewer losses means you will have less need to play catch-up, and you will be on a faster path to an outsized investment portfolio.

 4. Contribute Consistently